Glossary of Wood Words

 Apron: A horizontal piece that supports the top or seat and connects the legs of a table or chair.

-Arbor: In a tablesaw, the threaded shaft on which the saw blade mounts and is held in place with a nut, shown right.
+Arbor: In a tablesaw, the threaded shaft on which the saw blade mounts and is held in place with a nut, shown below.
 Riding on bearings, the arbor gets rotated by the drive belts to spin the blade.
-Most saws with 10" blades have a 5/8"-diameter arbor.
+Most saws with 10" blades have a 5⁄8 "-diameter arbor.

 Bird's eye: Small, circular areas on wood surfaces caused by indented wood fibers.

 Biscuit: A common name for football-shape wooden "plates" used in joinery.
 Made from compressed beech, biscuits fit into slots cut with a biscuit joiner (see right), or a slot-cutting bit in a router.
 Biscuits increase glue surface in the joint for improved holding power and hold the joint in alignment during clamping.
 Three traditional sizes (#0, #10, #20) are most common, but several other sizes exist.

 Biscuit joiner: A specialized power tool made to cut slots that accept hardwood biscuits.
 The tool most often resembles an angle grinder with a precision fence and base added on.
 These parts of the tool work together to align a retractable circular blade that plunges into the mating joint members at the desired slot location.
 Each plunge creates one half of the biscuit slot.